 “Forgiveness is not forgetting or walking away from accountability or condoning a hurtful act; it’s the process of taking back and healing our lives so we can truly live.” –Rising Strong, p.
 152

 But forgiveness is not simple.
 A wrong was done to you.
 And that still hurts.
 There is still fallout.
 Things will never be the same.
 You are changed because of a wrong that was done.
-I still have that one evil person I’m working on to forgive and that group of well-intentioned people who still hurt me badly.
-Though I actually am doubting their well-intentions now that I’m choosing to continue my journey of forgiveness.
+I still have that one evil person I’m working on to forgive.
+As well as that group of well-intentioned people who hurt me badly, though I actually am doubting their well-intentions now that I’m choosing to continue my journey of forgiveness.
 This is what happens when you bravely decide to name the pain again–you realize you have changed the story to be something that didn’t really happen.

 Thus is the journey of forgiveness.
 It begins in pain and ends in hope.